-In response to growing community pressure on SMUD to both commit to closing their fossil fuel power plants, and stop attacking rooftop solar users, SMUD has defended their current actions.
-This post unpacks SMUD’s claims.
+Community support is growing for SMUD to commit to closing their fossil fuel power plants, and start partnering with their customers to make, store and share more clean energy.
+SMUD has responded to several of the requests from the community.
+This post unpacks SMUD’s responses.
 Contact email@example.com if you have a question or comment.

 The basic deal

 - We’re in a climate crisis.
 We must fully stop using fossil fuels and start using more clean energy – as quickly as possible